broadinstitute/cromwell/supportedBackends/aws/src/main/scala/cromwell/backend/impl/aws/README.md

 compile, but ultimately the overlapping dependencies came down to:

 * com.fasterxml.jackson.core (jackson-annotations):
-    Jackson version was bumped to accomodate
+    Jackson version was bumped to accomodate throughput
 * org.slf4j (jcl-over-slf4j):
     Ignored by aws sdk in favor of the version bundled in Cromwell
 * nettyHandler: